jlpteaching/ECS154B/lab1/lab1.md

 # Part IV: Implementing the rest of the R-type instructions

+**The test for this part is `dinocpu.SingleCycleRTypeTesterLab1`**

 If you have passed the `AddTest` test and you passed the `ALUControlTest`, then all of the other R-type instruction should "just work"!
 Now, test them to make sure that they do!

 ## Testing

 Testing the CPU is very similar to testing your control unit [above](#Testing-your-ALU-control-unit).
-To run the tests, you execute the `SingleCycleCPUTesterLab1` suite as follows.
+To run the tests, you execute the `SingleCycleRTypeTesterLab1` suite as follows.

 ```
-sbt> testOnly CODCPU.SingleCycleCPUTesterLab1
+sbt> testOnly dinocpu.SingleCycleRTypeTesterLab1
 ```

 This will load some binary applications from `src/test/resources/risc-v`.